DOI-USGS/SpiceQL/docs/index.md

 ## Building The Library

-The library leverages anaconda to maintain all of it's dependencies.
+The library leverages anaconda to maintain all of its dependencies.
 So in order to build SpiceQL, you'll need to have Anaconda installed.

 > **NOTE**:If you already have Anaconda installed, skip to step 3.